mikipernu/docker-app/README.md

 This app uses a deployment pipeline with CircleCI and Heroku.

-The config.yml file is found at https://github.com/mikipernu/docker-app/blob/master/.circleci/config.yml, which is basically the boilerplate orb for CircleCI and Heroku.
+The __config.yml file__ is found [here](https://github.com/mikipernu/docker-app/blob/master/.circleci/config.yml), which is basically the boilerplate orb for CircleCI and Heroku.
 CircleCI deploys the app to Heroku after a commit arrives to this repository.

 The app is live at https://circleci-docker-app.herokuapp.com/.